smart-on-fhir/smart-fetch/docs/config.md

 group = "Group1"
 ```

-## Inline JWKS Keys
+## Inline SMART Keys

-You may have a JWKS file that you normally point to on the command line,
+You may have a SMART key file that you normally point to on the command line,
 like so: `--smart-key keys.jwks`.

 When using a config file, you can either continue pointing to the external file or inline the keys